-We regularly work with project managers from all walks of life, and each of them is likely to experience an emotional burnout sooner or later.
+We regularly work with project managers from all walks of life, and each of them is likely to experience emotional burnout sooner or later.

 Itay Talgam: Lead like the great conductors